 To add a column, click on the + button at the right corner of the table header.
-A drop-down with available column presets appears.
+A drop-down with the available column presets appears.
 To select the desired column, you can:

-- use the mouse to find a specific column, or - use keyboard arrow keys to select the column and hit Enter when done, or - start typing column name and get the column list filtered, then use arrow keys if needed and hit Enter when done.
+- · use the mouse to find a specific column, or - use keyboard arrow keys to select the column and hit Enter when done, or - start typing the column name to filter the list, then select the appropriate column.

-To abort adding new column, hit Escape.
+To abort adding a new column, hit Escape.

-Use keyboard shortcut TT to quickly open Add Column dialog (hit "t" twice).
+Use keyboard shortcut TT to quickly open the Add Column dialog (hit "t" twice).